-Using Aeolos Mykonos Hotel as a base camp, explore the island's unique beaches; beaches to suit every taste.
+Using Aeolos Resort as a base camp, explore the island's unique beaches; beaches to suit every taste.
 Head northwest and you'll come to Agios Stefanos Beach with its large colourful pebbles and with the chapel of the same name and a great view out to the nearby islands of Delos, Rinia and Choulakia.

 Further north are the beaches of Agios Sostis in Panormos Bay and Ftelia, which are the meeting point for diehard windsurfers.
 Heading southwest, Ornos is a must as is the family-oriented Agios Ioannis Beach with its excellent on-beach services and amazing view of Delos, while Kapari Beach is for the more discerning crowd.

 Heading south you'll discover Mykonos' most popular beaches, such as ever-popular Psarrou with its firm sand, little Paraga Beach with its white sand, crystal clear waters and fine gravel, the super organised Paradise Beach (Kalamopodi) and Super Paradise Beach (Plintri), renowned for their wild parties, and a bit further Elia Beach, which is one of loveliest and largest sandy beaches the island has, and last Kalo Livadi, the new hot-spot favoured by the VIPs.
 Southeast is the lovely Kalafati Beach with its tamarisk trees, where you can find a windsurfing and diving school, and the neighbouring Agia Anna Beach, which is much quieter, with finer sand and another diving school.